- Peter Schneider has over 30 years of experience in IT consulting and sales.

 - Training to become an industrial business manager

-- Studied Business Administration at the FOM University of Applied Sciences for Economics and Management in Dortmund (earned her bachelor’s degree)
+- Extra-occupational studies at the FOM University of Applied Sciences for Economics & Management in Dortmund with a Bachelor of Arts degree

 - 2016 Head of Purchase